espenraugstad/A-B-Survey-Experiment/README.md

 The results from the Dynamo DB was downloaded as a csv-file.
 The information in this was processed using Python in two versions.
 One version creates a more managable csv-file, while the other version plots the results in a grouped bar chart.

 ## Further reading
-For more information, take a look at the project description at Decade 21 (link will be available soon).
+For more information, take a look at the project description at Decade 21 here [https://decade21.com/project/a-b-survey-experiment/](https://decade21.com/project/a-b-survey-experiment/)